 Although Ukraine adopted laws to protect free competition in the 1990s, the regulation of state aid had lagged behind until recently.
-Over the past two decades, in the course of regional integration, Ukraine has signed a number of international agreements containing certain state aid-related provisions (ie, the EU-Ukraine Partnership and Cooperation Agreement (1994), the World Trade Organisation Agreements (2008) and the Energy Community Treaty (2011)).
-However, this in principle did not improve national state aid regulation, which continued to lack genuine monitoring and a system of enforcement for many years.
+Over the past two decades, in the course of regional integration, Ukraine has signed a number of international agreements containing certain state aid-related provisions (ie, the EU-Ukraine Partnership and Cooperation Agreement (1994), the World Trade Organization Agreements (2008) and the Energy Community Treaty (2011)).
+However, this, in principle, did not improve national state aid regulation, which continued to lack genuine monitoring and a system of enforcement for many years.

 The EU-Ukraine Association Agreement (the Association Agreement) gave Ukraine an opportunity to fill this gap and finally develop a comprehensive and transparent legal framework for state aid.
-In particular, the Association Agreement requires Ukraine to roll out state aid regulation in convergence with the EU acquis.
-The new legislation took effect from 2 August 2017 and is expected to break a lasting Ukrainian bias towards state support measures representing about 9 per cent of its GDP.
+In particular, in line with the Association Agreement Ukraine has rolled out state aid regulation in convergence with the EU acquis.
+The new legislation took effect from 2 August 2017 and is expected to break a lasting Ukrainian bias towards state support measures.

 What may contribute to the successful implementation of state aid reform is the ongoing economic crisis and constrained budget resources, which have naturally made Ukraine focus more on effective management of public funds and lean away from uncontrolled and chaotic state support measures.

-Although less than a year has passed since the Ukrainian framework state aid rules became effective, its major secondary part has already been developed and adopted, while the first enforcement steps have already been made.
+Although only around two years have passed since the Ukrainian framework state aid rules became effective, its major secondary part has already been developed and adopted, while the first enforcement steps have already been made.
 This gives a good perspective on the future state aid regime outlined in our answers below.

 The AMC has established a dedicated State Aid Unit with more than 20 employees.
-On numerous occasions AMC officers have pointed to the fact that its current capacity is insufficient to enforce state aid rules effectively (it is expected that the AMC may undertake hundreds of state aid assessments per year) and more people will be hired and trained for this purpose.
+On numerous occasions AMC officers have pointed to the fact that its current capacity is insufficient to enforce state aid rules effectively and more people will be hired and trained for this purpose.
 By way of example, in 2018 alone the AMC received more than 900 state aid notifications.

 Ukraine has no specific bodies primarily in charge of granting state aid.
 These may be different institutions (eg, ministries, state or local authorities, or legal entities authorised to manage state resources), depending on the state support measure.
 As to the receipt of aid applications, this is within the AMC’s domain.